xxblx/homemanager/README.md

 * HomeManager is running on some kind of home server
 * Router checks status of user's device and notifies HomeManager
 * Camera requests settings from HomeManager and apply them
 * User is able to open web ui and watch the stream if rtsp feed is active
+* HomeManager sends telegram notifications to user if motion is detected

 # Installation
 ## HomeManager